-These courses, and such other courses which may be available from time to time, will be offered at the discretion of the Faculty of Commerce and each course may not be available in any one year.
+These courses, and such other courses which may be available from time to time, will be offered at the discretion of UCD School of Business and each course may not be available in any one year.

 The availability of courses to students may be subject to timetable constraints.